CormacBuckley/Countdown-Project/README.md

 # Countdown-Project
-End of first year C programming assignment
+End of first year programming assignment written in C